Normation/rudder-packages/rudder-agent/SOURCES/debug-script/README.md

 * test_skipped: the test has been skipped, due to being impossible or irrelevant to run (missing tool or wrong conditions)

 Those functions will:
-* Output a colorized message in the terminal (followed optionnaly by a verbose comment)
+* Output a colorized message in the terminal (followed optionally by a verbose comment)
 * Output a message in the log file
 * Increment the successful/failed/skipped test counter that are displayed during the test summary at the end